About us

 Cofounder

-Alex began working in homelessness as a Project Worker at a complex needs service, where he worked alongside Social Links Co-founder Andy.
-During this time, he led on several client involvement initiatives and saw firsthand how vital social connection and a sense of belonging are to recovery.
+Alex began working in the homeless sector as a Project Worker at a complex needs service.
+During this time, he led several client involvement initiatives and witnessed firsthand the vital role that social connection and a sense of belonging play in recovery.
 He is currently the Quality, Safeguarding and Complaints Manager for a national homelessness charity.

 Alex Kyriacou (He/Him)